crm416/crm416.github.io/_posts/2014-07-20-khanquest.md

 At the end of the weekend, the game was playable through the first few levels, complete with monster encounters, a variety of spells, dialog, and more.

+However, there was _plenty_ that we didn't get around to implementing.
+Be sure to check out [Joel's blog post](http://joelburget.com/healthy-hackathon/) for a better discussion of (existing) bugs and flaws, as well as the challenges we faced.

 {% anchor h3 %}Technology{% endanchor %}

 After settling on a browser-based game, we went all-in on [React](http://facebook.github.io/react/) (Khan Academy is one of the larger production users (see, e.g., [Perseus](https://github.com/Khan/perseus)), so we all had some experience with it) and built the entire game under the [Flux](http://facebook.github.io/react/docs/flux-overview.html) architecture.
-Flux was entirely new to me and very fun to learn (hackathons are always a great time to experiment, especially when they're not made 'competitive')--here's hoping I can use it again the near future.
+Flux was entirely new to me and very fun to learn (hackathons are always a great time to experiment, especially when they're not made 'competitive')—here's hoping I can use it again the near future.

-Personally, one of my more demoable contributions was the implementation of fun HTML5 Canvas-based effects to simulate snowfall, rainfall, fog, and spell casting (see below, or the embedded video above for the weather effects), the code for which can be found [here](https://github.com/Khan/KhanQuest/blob/master/src/sprites/animation.jsx).
+One of my more demoable contributions was the implementation of fun HTML5 Canvas-based effects to simulate snowfall, rainfall, fog, and spell casting (see below, or the embedded video above for the weather effects), the code for which can be found [here](https://github.com/Khan/KhanQuest/blob/master/src/sprites/animation.jsx).

 <img src="/~crmarsh/static/img/fire.gif" alt="Fire animation" class="center">